hamoid/Joukkue/README.md

-# Joukkue
+# Joukkue - Collaborative Creative Coding

 Work in progress.
-Unfinished.
-Incomplete.
-But syncs already!

 ## To do

+* Show layer crashes in chat.
 * Add cursors to move around grid
   * Use ENTER to edit
   * M to move